AndrewDiles/deezbotbois/README.md

 # Potential Improvements

+- Change error codes for incorrect passwords to 403, make sure front end does not break with change from 401
+- Change error code from 206 to 422 or 400.  (same testing as above)

 - Add nite navigation using arrows via keyboard listeners and focus direction

 - In Assembly: Add drag and drop for equipping